random-projects-coz-bored-and-ye/Media-Player/README.md

 Hey!
 Today I’m introducing my **Media Player** created by the one and only **[SYNTAXICAL](https://github.com/xxpwnxxx420lord)**.
 Yeah, it’s pretty cool.

-DOWNLOAD BUILT VERSION: https://github.com/random-projects-coz-bored-and-ye/Media-Player/releases/tag/Latest
+DOWNLOAD BUILT VERSION: https://github.com/random-projects-coz-bored-and-ye/Media-Player/releases/tag/Latest THE RELEASE ALREADY HAS CONFIGED SONGS ON IT (linux & windows have different songs) TO CONFIGURE THE SONGS DOWNLOAD THE SOURCE CODE INSTALL THE PROJECT AND ADD SONGS USING `Src/Music` AND BUILD IT

 ---